When a Child Says "I Hate You!"

-In The Emotional Survival Handbook, the author indicates that "Hate is the result of finding something you do not like in another person, then dwelling on that dislike."
 When a child's needs are not being met, a feeling of mistrust develops.
 Left unchecked, it wells up into an angry outburst of hate.
 When we are pelted with the venom of hate, our automatic reaction is to recoil and strike back.
 We feel hurt, betrayed, and angry, and want to protect our own self-interests.
 We think of all that we have given and done for the benefit of the child, and now we are being rejected.

 In an effort to control the outcome of the situation, we raise our voices and threaten punishment.
 We use our adult authority to belittle and demand, letting the child know that it is wrong to hate, and that they have no right to use that word.
 Before we know what has happened, we have turned our backs on the child, withholding the very thing that they are in need of most, our unconditional love.

 But whoso shall offend one of these little ones which believe in me, it were better for him that a millstone were hanged about his neck, and that he were drowned in the depth of the sea.— KJV Matthew 18:6

 Have you ever had a child say "I hate you?"

 This type of problem does not go away by itself.
 We have to do something in order to keep our relationship with the child from being lost in a battle of words and the heat of emotion.
 The following approach is helpful:

 - Stop and breathe

 - Reflect and listen

 Read the paragraphs below for insight into how this works: